ahitrin/SiebenApp/tutorial.md

 ![step8](doc/example8.png)

 Wow, it disappears!
 And you may become even more focused because now you see the only one goal.
-Don't forget to _select_ it with `2` and _close_ with clicking on checkbox (or hitting `c`) when it will be ready.
+Close it in the same way as the previous one.

 ![step9](doc/example9.png)